colouring-cities/colouring-cities.github.io/index.markdown

 - The Colouring Cities Research Programme is overseen from the UK by The Alan Turing Institute (the UK's National Institute for Data Science & Artificial Intelligence) and is being developed by an international academic consortium which brings togethers researchers involved in diverse areas of the buildings stock as well as research software engineers and academics with AI expertise.

+## CCRP research partners/platform hosts**

 All CCRP platforms are at different stages of development.
-Current CCRP partner details and live platform links, where available, are provided below:
+Current academic CCRP partner details and live platform links (where available) are provided below:

 ### COLOURING AUSTRALIA